modelstar-labs/docs/docs/introduction/index.md

 # Introduction

-ModelStar provides easy-to-use tools to deploy Python data transformation code as UDFs (User Defined Functions) and Stored Procedures inside Snowflake.
+ModelStar enables data teams to get more done with less SQL.
+With a few lines of SQL, data warehouse/lakehouse users can:
+- Train and deploy AI and machine learning models.
+- Receive and send data to SaaS services.
+- Create data objects.

+## Who are the target users?
+- Anyone who knows basic SQL.
+- Snowflake and DBT users.

 :::info

-We will add support to other data platforms such as Databricks and BigQuery after v0.5.
+We will add support to other data platforms such as Databricks, Redshift, before v0.8.

 :::

-## How does Modelstar work?
+## How does Modelstar work in the modern data stack?

-<h3>Life cycle management of Snowflake Python UDFs/Stored-Procedures </h3>

-![How does Modelstar work?](./how_modelstar_works.png) Modelstar streamlines Snowflake UDFs and Store Procedures deployment with:
+![How does Modelstar work?](./how_modelstar_works.png)

--   Automagically dependency mapping
-    -   libraries
-    -   local packages
-    -   local files
--   Support of most Python testing frameworks
--   Integration with Git for version control
+Modelstar streamlines enables SQL users to do more with less coding:

 :::info